Graduate Admission Policies

 Professional programs’ policies may vary slightly from graduate program policies.
 Please check with your program chair for details.

 Note: The following requirements are the minimum requirements for any UH Hilo graduate program.
 Particular graduate programs’ requirements may differ from the minimum.
 Therefore, prospective students must also check the requirements of their program of interest.

-Applicants applying for admission to graduate programs must submit the following items directly to the Office of Admissions:
+Applicants applying for admission to graduate programs must submit the following items (except for the app and fee) directly to the Graduate Division:

 - A completed application form and appropriate fee.
 The application form and fee information are available online from the Admissions Office.

 - One official transcript from each post-secondary institution attended.
 These transcripts must be sent directly from the institution or submitted by the applicant in a sealed institutional envelope if accompanying the application.
 Transcripts from within the UH system are not required.

 - Official Graduate Record Examination scores or other qualifying test scores as determined by the program (check admissions requirements in each program description).
 International applicants whose native language is not English, or who have not attained a baccalaureate or higher degree from an English-speaking institution, also must submit TOEFL or IELTS scores.

 - A minimum of three letters of recommendation attesting to the academic ability or other qualifications of the applicant.